-113 W. JEFERSON ST. NEW CARLISLE, OHIO 937-543-5770 www.arrowheadtaxservice.com
+100 S. CHURCH ST. NEW CARLISLE, OHIO 937-543-5770 www.arrowheadtaxservice.com

 Deduction for self-employment tax.
-The deduction allowed for self-employment tax is one-half of the self-employment tax figured on Schedule SE (Form 1040).
+The deduction allowed for self-employment tax is one-half of the self-employment tax computed on Schedule SE (Form 1040).

 Percentage of income subject to self-employment tax.
 Because of the deduction, the percentage of net self-employment income subject to self-employment tax is 92.35%.